-In fiscal 2017, there were 14 incidents, including small fires and leaks of hazardous materials, as well as 22 chlorofluorocarbon gas leak incidents.
-In particular, the number of such gas leak incidents increased substantially year on year, up by 17 from fiscal 2016.
+In fiscal 2018, there were 28 incidents, including small fires and leaks of hazardous materials, as well as five chlorofluorocarbon gas leak incidents.

 The main causes of the incidents were the corrosion and degradation of facilities and insufficient inspection and checking.
-Behind these factors, however, were management problems, including delays in response to facility degradation, insufficient knowledge and insufficient education.
+Behind these factors, however, were management problems, including delays in response to facility aging, insufficient knowledge and insufficient education.